Book by the end of October & save

 Langemark German Cemetery

 A sombre, foreboding place; this cemetery contains the bodies of more than 40,000 German troops, over half of which lie in a mass grave.
-Here, your pupils will learn how Germany chose to remember its war dead and how their thoughts of war were shaped by the slaughter of the German pupil battalions by British regular troops in 1914, known as the Massacre of the Innocents, an important challenge to pre-war ideas of the glories of warfare.
+Here, your students will learn how Germany chose to remember its war dead and how their thoughts of war were shaped by the slaughter of the German pupil battalions by British regular troops in 1914, known as the Massacre of the Innocents, an important challenge to pre-war ideas of the glories of warfare.
 The entrance to the exhibition contains a memorial room dedicated specificallyto the dead of the Student Battalions.
 In the 1930s, the memory of this battle was incorporated into Hitler’s perverse Cult of the Dead.

 Essex Farm Cemetery & Dressing Station